sengorajkumar/ShortestPath/README.md

 # Shortest Path Graph Algorithms

-Implementation of Dijkstra's algorithm for the shotest flights between airports use case
+Implementation of Dijkstra's algorithm for the shotest flights between airports.

+The data of all airports and flights / routes between airports are taken from https://openflights.org/data.html

 ## Getting Started